 When possessing the aforementioned information (category of product and a CN code), in majority of cases you should be able to assess if goods you sell are subject to the standard or the reduced VAT rate in the Czech Republic.
-This is because Czech VAT regulations generally determine reduced VAT rates for goods classified by specific CN codes (note that there are also cases where reduced VAT rates are applicable to specific types of goods, regardless of CN codes, if they have certain characteristics or meet certain conditions).
+This is because Czech VAT regulations generally determine the reduced VAT rate for goods classified by specific CN codes (note that there are also cases where the reduced VAT rate is applicable to specific types of goods, regardless of CN codes, if they have certain characteristics or meet certain conditions).
 However, please note that in order to apply the reduced rate the specific goods should match not only the prescribed CN code but also the wording description for the given category (see below).